|Instructions to Authors|| > For Authors and Reviewers > Instructions to Authors

 1. Content and publication type

-It accepts original papers of research articles, short communications, reviews, editorial, opinion, book reviews, teaching tips and other invited papers on the undergraduate, graduate and continuing medical education in the field of medicine, dentistry and nursing.
+It accepts original papers of research articles, reviews, short communications, medical education in Asian context, commentaries and opinions, personal views, teaching tips and other invited papers on the undergraduate, graduate and continuing medical education in the field of medicine, dentistry and nursing.
 Letter to editor is always welcomed on the published articles.

 2. Research and publication ethics